 Header valves and container isolating valves, which are simply container valves used as auxiliary shut-off valves, should not be opened more than one full turn.
+Opening beyond this point may result in valve damage.
 One full turn will permit maximum flow through these valves.
 Opening the cylinder valve less than one full turn may limit the flow and could frost the process piping.